cosent/cosent.nl/content/en/blog/plone-addon-backward-compatible.md

 ### Not so super

 Newsuper throws an infinite loop in py27.
+Fixed by using old-style explicit `super(cls, self)`:

 ```python
 super(BrowserView, self).__init__(context, request)